Simon’s journey into the video games industry

 As Lead Game Designer, I did indeed have to jump between all those different areas of design, and that’s something that I enjoyed greatly.
 In my current job it’s quite different, with my role clearly defined – even though I tend to still do a bit of everything.

-SW – I would say that it’s the cost per second on-screen.
+I would say the biggest obstacle designers face is the cost per second on-screen.
 Whatever you write, how you translate it on-screen can have a tremendous impact on the cost of it.
 For example, there would be a huge difference between using text dialogue versus a fully shot scene with voice dialogue.
 It can prevent you from writing what you really want.

 I like to start a brainstorm on a scene with a fundamental question: What if the player loses?
 What makes an interesting failure?
 If you have a good enough failure, then you can have a challenge, and then you can have an interesting game.

 For me personally, I like to craft the player’s experience.
 I don’t really care if I’m using a narrative tool or a gameplay tool.
 For example, if I want the player to feel responsible over a child, I will try to use both tools and find the right balance to put the player in specific situations.
-That’s a bit of a vague answer, but it really depends on what I feel is the most effective in a particular case.
+It can seem a little vague at times, but it really depends on what I feel is the most effective in a particular case.

 In my current job, I try to push for the integration of the story beats using placeholder dialogues (text to speech and similar things), or by using video references (from movies, other games) to give a kind of framing of what it could be.
 However, you could end up with your team muting everything or complaining that they have to go through the one-minute intro every time they want to test something on the game.

-On that note, always try to find references in the same kind of budget you’re working with.
+On that note, it’s always worth try to find references in the same kind of budget you’re working with.
 Taking reference of God of War when you’re an indie dev is a terrible idea.

 Involving other teams and other eyes, ears and brains early on in the process is a good way to prevent having to undertake serious redrafting.
 If a lot of people tell you that something doesn’t work, it’s often true.
 The solution may not be obvious, but you’ll be aware of certain areas that will need more work before moving on.